aplteam/Tatin/docs/PackageConfiguration.md

 If the name of the package is `pkgName`, and the name of the function is `MyFns`, then it is called as `pkgName.MyFns`.
 The function may be niladic, monadic, ambivalent or dyadic.

-The same holds true for an operator.
+The same holds for an operator.

 In this particular case `api` _must not_ be defined (remain empty).